wzding/Machine_Learning_Nanodegree/NYC_taxi_trip_duration/proposal.md

 ### Domain Background

 There are currently over 13,000 licensed taxicabs and over 50,000 taxicab drivers providing transportation for passengers in New York City via street hails(http://www.nyc.gov/html/tlc/html/industry/yellow_taxi.shtml).
 The New York City Taxi & Limousine Commission (TLC) has released data with detailed information of each taxi trip from January 2016 through July 2016.
-To understand taxi trip patterns and answer questions such as what is the rush hour of NYC taxi trips, how are daily commute trips affect the volumn of taxi trip, what features are relevant to predict taxi trip duration, etc. we need to investigate such data sets.
-In fact, many data scientists as well as researchers have donen analyzsis using such public taxi data, some are listed below.
+To understand taxi trip patterns and answer questions such as what is the rush hours of NYC taxi trips, what features are relevant to predict taxi trip duration, what are most popular taxi regions at different time of the day and etc. we need to investigate such data sets.
+In fact, many data scientists as well as researchers have done analysis using such public taxi data, some are listed below.
-* http://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/ uses an older dataset
+* http://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/ uses an older dataset to analyze travelling patterns
 * https://www.kaggle.com/headsortails/nyc-taxi-eda-update-the-fast-the-curious
 * https://www.kaggle.com/gaborfodor/from-eda-to-the-top-lb-0-367

-Additionally, being a transportation engineering major, I am especially interested in studying people's travelling behavior by investigating publich trasportation data.
+Additionally, being a transportation engineering major, I am especially interested in studying people's travelling behavior by investigating public transportation data.

 ### Problem Statement

-The New York City Taxi & Limousine Commission hosts a kaggle competition (https://www.kaggle.com/c/nyc-taxi-trip-duration) to challenge data scientists to build a model that predicts the total ride duration of taxi trips in New York City, which also serves as the goal of this project.
+The New York City Taxi & Limousine Commission hosts a kaggle competition (https://www.kaggle.com/c/nyc-taxi-trip-duration) to challenge data scientists to build a model that predicts the total ride duration of taxi trips in New York City, which also serves as the major goal of this project.
 Available features in the data include pickup time, geo-coordinates, number of passengers, and several others.
 Root Mean Squared Logarithmic Error is used to compare the performances among models.

 ### Datasets and Inputs